 config-management-systemnamespace are deleted, with the exception of the

-git-credsSecret.
+config-management-operatorPod.
 Anthos Config Management cannot function without the

 config-management-systemnamespace.
 Any CustomResourceDefinitions (CRDs) created or modified by Anthos Config Management controller are removed from the clusters where they were created or modified.
 The CRD required to run Anthos Config Management still exists because from the point of view of Kubernetes, they were added by the user who installed Anthos Config Management.
 Information about removing these components is covered in the next step.

-If you no longer need the
+If you need to retain the

 kubectl delete ns config-management-system